 Why do Surcharges Exist and How to Avoid Import Surcharges?

 If you want to know why surcharges exist, you must look at the businesses that charge them.
 One of the most common and now almost accepted as standard is the China Import Surcharge on sea freight consignments, this is charged by Chinese Consolidators.
-This is a surcharge billed on import consignments from China, often this amount is not known until the consignment arrives in the UK.
+This is a surcharge billed on import consignments from China, often this amount is not known until the consignment arrives at the destination.

 How does this work?

-The best way to avoid this is to book the cargo through a local company (In our case UK) the rates may seem a little higher, but you should be able to avoid a surcharge, making the overall price lower.
+The best way to avoid this is to book the cargo through a local company the rates may seem a little higher, but you should be able to avoid a surcharge, making the overall price lower.